 Ted Daeschler and Neil Schubin were paleontologists.
 They were surveying an area on the north side of the Bucktail Scenic Byway for fossils.
-They found one.
+They found one, right there within the West Branch Susquehanna greenway.
 In fact, they found much more than they’d bargained for.

 They found a previously unknown fossil.
 The first of its kind ever discovered.